 Life after Manchester turned out to be even more exciting as I started my Product Management career in London in 2013.
 Armed with an engineering degree and a business degree, I found my true calling in the world of Product.
 In the next few years I rose through the ranks from Business Analyst to Product Manager to Head to Director and now a CPO.
 It has been a hectic ride, but extremely enjoyable.
 Along the way I changed jobs several times and got to experience several industries - IT, FMCG, Telecom, Media, Healthcare, Wellness, and Education.
 It's a long list and brought along with it several opportunities and learnings.
 I have been fortunate enough to work with large multinationals, mid-sized firms, and innovative startups within my fast-paced career of 14+ years.

 I am a restless person and have always been this way since childhood.
 Knowledge and challenges excite me.
 I love to venture into the unknown and find unconventional ways of doing things.
 I am a natural problem solver and a leader.
 Persistent, assertive, bold, yet approachable - that's probably the best way to describe me.

-In 2015 I pursued an Executive Leadership Programme at the University of Cambridge, Judge Business School.
-Going back to 'school' was my dream, and I was thrilled with the golden opportunity.
+In 2015 I pursued an Executive Management Programme at the University of Cambridge, Judge Business School.
+Going back to school was my dream, and I was thrilled with the golden opportunity.
 Shortly after that I realised that leadership is utterly useless if there is no 'purpose'.
 I practice a democratic style of leadership driven by purpose.
 I love to work on projects that impact society, communities, and young people.
 It's extremely rewarding.

 I mentor organisations too.
 I am an Advisor at two start-up incubators in London called Antler and Virgin StartUp.
-I am also a corporate mentor to the current MBA cohort of London Business School.

 Rest assured, there'll be no judgements.
 Only a trusted sounding board :)